lovelyzoo/bookshop-sporty/README.md

 - H2, handy for prototyping
 - distinct table for books v inv, normalisation, prices can be determined from base price of book
 - InventoryPK possibly overkill but matches schema
+- user_id field in customer table, security, protect db details from attacker
+- a note on camel case